-We are dependent on a license relationship for each of our HBV therapy and VEN 310.
+We are dependent on a license relationship for each of our HBV therapy and our microbiome program.

 Our license agreement with Indiana University Research and Technology Corporation, or IURTC, from whom we have licensed our HBV therapy, requires us to make milestone payments based upon the successful accomplishment of clinical and regulatory milestones related to our HBV therapy.
-The total amount of all potential future milestone payments at June 30, 2014 is \$825,000.
-We also are obligated to pay IURTC royalty payments based on net sales of the licensed technology, which increase if we sublicense our rights to a non-affiliate third party.
+The total amount of all potential future milestone payments at December 31, 2014 is \$825,000.
+We also are obligated to pay IURTC royalty payments based on net sales of the licensed technology.
 We are also obligated to pay diligence maintenance fees (\$25,000-\$100,000) each year to the extent that the royalty, sublicensing, and milestone payments to IURTC are less than the diligence maintenance fee for that year.
-Our license with Therabiome, LLC, from whom we have licensed VEN 310, also requires us to pay regulatory and clinical milestones as well as royalty payments to Therabiome.
-If we breach any of these obligations, we could lose our rights to VEN 310.
+Our license with Therabiome, LLC, from whom we have licensed our microbiome program, also requires us to pay regulatory and clinical milestones as well as royalty payments to Therabiome.
+If we breach any of these obligations, we could lose our rights to our microbiome program.
 If we fail to comply with similar obligations to any other licensor, it would have the right to terminate the license, in which event we would not be able to commercialize drug candidates or technologies that were covered by the license.
 Also, the milestone and other payments associated with licenses will make it less profitable for us to develop our drug candidates than if we owned the technology ourselves.

-We depend on our collaboration with Adam Zlotnick, the scientific founder of our HBV therapy.
+Our collaboration with Adam Zlotnick, the scientific founder of our HBV therapy is advantageous.
 If that collaboration is not maintained, we may not be able to capitalize on the market potential of our HBV therapy.